Virtual Business: What It Is and What It Can Do For You

 These are just a few advantages of operating a virtual business.
 However, when you have a workforce distributed outside of a central location, how can you connect them to receive calls from your customers and ensure timely responses or callbacks?
 That’s where a virtual receptionist can help.
 With a virtual receptionist service, your calls can be distributed from a central number (whether an existing business line or a new phone number) to your employee’s landline or cell phones, allowing them to conduct business no matter where they are.
 If they were to miss a call, they could receive a voicemail with the message attached as an MP3 file along with a computer-generated transcript.

 By utilizing both a virtual receptionist and a virtual office, you can ensure that your employees have the freedom to work from anywhere while ensuring your customers can always reach someone within your company.
-For more information about how to make your business more virtual, contact AccessDirect today.
+For more information about how to make your business more virtual with our virtual phone systems, contact AccessDirect today.